1. Georgia : WELCOMING US MILITARIES

 presence of the US troops in Georgia.

 Politicians in Tbilisi also reacted in a harsh way.
-Speaker of

 the Georgian parliament Nino Burjanadze on February 28 protested